bbuong/dADR-SR/README.md

 # dADR-SR
-dADR-SR provides an implementation of the dilated Adaptive Residual Network for the super-resolution of ocean Absolute Dynamic Topography based on multivariate predictors.
+dADR-SR provides an implementation of the dilated Adaptive Residual Network for the super-resolution of ocean Absolute Dynamic Topography by combining satellite altimetry and thermal observations.
 The network and the training/test data used for its development are fully described in the paper:

 - Buongiorno Nardelli B., Charles E., Ciani D., Super-resolving ocean dynamics from space with computer vision algorithms, **2021**, _in preparation_